react-native-training/fundamentals-materials/README.md

 Check out [ReactNative.training](http://reactnative.training/) and contact us if you would like us to come to your company and deliver an existing curriculum or tailored training experience.

-### To use with Expo, check out [this](https://github.com/react-native-training/fundamentals-materials/tree/with-crna) branch

 # Training Materials for React Native Fundamentals Workshop

 ![](http://i.imgur.com/5d12I8L.png)